Kungbib/openapc-se/README.md

 ## Acknowledgement
 This project follows the [Open APC Initiative](https://github.com/OpenAPC/openapc-de) to share data on paid APCs.
 It recognises efforts from [JISC](https://www.jisc-collections.ac.uk/Jisc-Monitor/APC-data-collection/) and [FWF](https://figshare.com/articles/Austrian_Science_Fund_FWF_Publication_Cost_Data_2014/1378610) to standardise APC reporting.

-Swedish Open APC data is collected by the Open APC Initiative, and the current status in Europe is available at the [INTACT project](https://treemaps.intact-project.org/).
-Please note that due to data cleaning differences, the results may differ between Open APC Sweden and the Opena APC Initiative.
+Swedish Open APC data is collected by the Open APC Initiative, and the current status in Europe is available at the [Open APC](https://treemaps.openapc.net/apcdata/openapc/).
+Please note that due to data cleaning differences, the results may differ between Open APC Sweden and the Open APC Initiative.

 ## Pilot contributors